Castro-Media/CastroMedia.org/program/social-murder/index.md

 ---
 layout: default
-title: "Social Murder Institute"
+title: "Social Murder Institute 💰🔪"
 status: "🚧 Program is under Construction 🚧"
 blurb: "This new institute researches and publishes data and analysis attributing harms in society to the organizations and policies directly responsible for them."
 order: 4
 ---

-## Social Murder Institute
+## Social Murder Institute 💰🔪

 [Social murder](https://en.wikipedia.org/wiki/Social_murder): unnatural death that is believed to occur due to social, political, or economic oppression, instead of direct violence.